Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Main Results

 Second, we assign the secret.
 Consider the nodes \(A_1, B_1, A_2, B_2, A_3, B_3\).
 We assign the symbols \(S_1, S_2, S_3, S_4, l_0\) (where \(l_i\) represents one linear combination of the secret symbols \(S_1, S_2, S_3, S_4\), as denoted in Fig.~\(\ref{fig5}\)) to the noise variables \(Z_1, Z_2, Z_3, Z_4, Z_0\), respectively.

 Next, we describe the assignment of coefficients.
 For each noise symbol \(Z_i, i \in \{0,1,\cdots,4\}\), we consider the nodes that contain \(Z_i\) and examine the unqualified edges associated with \(Z_i\).
-For every unqualified path involving \(Z_i\), the same coefficient (i.e., the same signal) is assigned.
-For different unqualified paths, distinct coefficients (i.e., different signals) are assigned.
+For every unqualified path involving \(Z_i\), the same coefficient (i.e., the same message) is assigned.
+For different unqualified paths, distinct coefficients (i.e., different messages) are assigned.

 For example, consider the noise \(Z_4\).
-Nodes \(A_1, B_1, A_2\) lie along the same unqualified path, so the noise \(Z_4\) in these nodes is assigned the same signal, \(S_4 + Z_4\).
-Nodes \(A_3, B_3\), which belong to a different unqualified path, are assigned a different signal, \(2S_4 + Z_4\).
+Nodes \(A_1, B_1, A_2\) lie along the same unqualified path, so the noise \(Z_4\) in these nodes is assigned the same message, \(S_4 + Z_4\).
+Nodes \(A_3, B_3\), which belong to a different unqualified path, are assigned a different message, \(2S_4 + Z_4\).
 Note that node \(B_2\) is not included in any unqualified path for \(Z_4\) because \(Z_4\) is not present in \(B_2\).

 Now, consider the secrets in \(A_4\).
 To satisfy the security constraint for the unqualified edge \(\{A_4, B_3\}\), the same secrets must be assigned to \(A_4\) as in \(B_3\).
 For instance, we assign the secrets \(2l_0, 2S_2, 2S_3, 2S_4\) to the noises \(Z_0 + Z_1, Z_2 + Z_1, Z_3 + Z_1, Z_4 + Z_1\), ensuring that no information can be revealed from \(\{A_4, B_3\}\).
 For the secrets in \(B_4\), we need to address both the correctness constraint for \(\{A_2, B_4\}\) and the security constraint for \(\{A_4, B_4\}\).
 For the correctness constraint, nodes \(B_4\) and \(A_2\) share the same noise, so the secrets in \(B_4 - A_2\) must be carefully designed to be linearly independent.
 This ensures that the secret matrix corresponding to \(B_4 - A_2\) is full rank, allowing the secrets to be recovered from \(A_2\) and \(B_4\).
 For the security constraint, we assign the secret \(l_1\) to the noise \(Z_1\), resulting in the symbol \(l_1 + Z_1\).
 If the noise at any node in an unqualified edge is a linear combination of the noise at another node, the secret associated with this noise must also be a linear combination of the secret at the other node.
 For example, consider the symbols containing \(Z_1\) and \(Z_2\) in nodes \(A_4\) and \(B_4\).
 The symbol \(2S_2 - l_1 + Z_2\) in node \(B_4\) must be a linear combination of the symbols containing \(Z_1\) and \(Z_2\).
 Hence, we assign the secret \(2S_2 - l_1\) to the noise \(Z_2\) in node \(B_4\).
 Following this logic, we similarly assign secrets to the noises \(Z_4\) and \(Z_0\) as shown in Fig.~\ref{fig5}.